 Welcome to my portfolio site.
-The navigation links at the top of the page will direct you to the specific areas in my portfolio.
+The navigation links above will take you to the specific areas on this page.
 You can also reference my resume in PDF format by clicking on the designated link.
-Throughout the galleries on this page, you can hover over each image to see a quick reference of the type of work that went into each project.
+Throughout the galleries on this page, hovering over each image will show a quick reference of the type of work that went into each project.

 For most of my life, I’ve pursued a creative medium.
 I started out with drawing as a kid, and from there began translating that passion into design and lettering.
-As I progressed throughout my career, I picked up other skills like video editing and animation, 3D design, screen printing, and embroidery.
+As I progressed throughout my career, I picked up other skills like video editing and animation, screen printing, and embroidery.
+I highly value working with my hands and putting a part of myself into all the work I do.

-The screen printing and embroidery are some of the most prominent facets of my portfolio, having run my own clothing brands for several years.
-I currently own all of my own equipment and handle the processes fully on my own from start to finish.
+Screen printing and embroidery are some of the most prominent areas of my portfolio, having run my own clothing brands for several years, and my aim in clothing is to progress into making highly functional yet expressive wear.
+I currently own all of my own equipment and handle the processes fully from start to finish.

 Outside of the visual arts, I have also been a lifelong musician, starting with trumpet in 5th grade.
 Since then I played guitar, and currently produce electronic music.
 Although not relevant to design work, I do have technical knowledge of audio engineering, sound design, and software thanks to this passion.
 My creative pursuits have helped me easily adapt and thrive in every role I’ve held.
 I am still pursuing a formal degree, but I consider myself a lifelong student and have gained a great depth of knowledge through personal enrichment and practical work experience.

 A long time ago I gave myself the goal of learning something new each day, and this is something I’ve dedicated to my daily routine since making that promise to myself.
-I follow the philosophy of your life’s vocation being something beyond just work, and I aim to continue refining my crafts for as long as I can pick up a pencil and channel my creative drive.
+I follow the philosophy of your life’s vocation being something beyond just work, and I aim to continue refining my crafts for as long as I can, at the very least, pick up a pencil.

 These projects cover several disciplines of design, including graphic, logo, web, and type design.
 Client projects were executed according to client briefs and expectations.
 Although I don’t consider myself a web designer, for several years I have worked on front-end web development as projects demand, and can do so thanks to my knowledge of HTML and CSS and experience with content management systems like WordPress.